Planning for Growth in Canadian Trade

 - new infrastructure that may be required as demand continues to increase.

-We must ensure capacity is in place to meet the anticipated demand and support Canadian trade growth for decades to come.
+Port Metro Vancouver is planning now to ensure capacity is in place to meet the anticipated demand and support Canadian trade growth for decades to come.